DanielZatorski/movie_little_helper/README.md

     * Construct API requests using the fetched genre IDs.
     * Handle API responses, extracting movie data.
     * Implement error handling for API calls.
-* **Random Selection:** Implement logic to randomly pick a movie from the retrieved list.
+* **Random Selection:** Implement logic to randomly pick 3 movies from the retrieved list.
 * **DOM Manipulation:** Dynamically update the HTML to display the recommended movie details.